Acumatica/Acumatica-Smartsheet/README.md

     ![Screenshot](/_ReadMeImages/Image4.png)

 6. Please save the App Client ID and App secret.
 You will need this information to complete the connection within Acumatica.
-7. Login to your Acuamtica instance and search for Project Preferences Screen (PM101000).
+7. Login to your Acumatica instance and search for Project Preferences Screen (PM101000).
 8. Please provide the “App Client ID” and “App Secret” to the SmartSheet settings as show below

     ![Screenshot](/_ReadMeImages/Image5.png)